 Why?
 In making art, we all, including the masters, have found relief from fears, anxiety, and depression, and found new meaning in life through artistic expression.

 Does this all sound a little lofty and snobbish to you?
 Well, try to bring the whole concept of art down to your level.
 Make a place for it in your own life.

 Art is for everyone!
 Each of us possesses our own special talents and creative gifts and have the right to explore them.

 Creating artwork following a tragic loss can be very therapeutic, helping you to express and release your own painful, stressful emotions.
 Accessing these emotions is not always easy by talking, by using words.
 You may try to talk it all out, get it off your chest, yell and scream out in your anger and grief.
 But in the end, the feelings still sit there.

 Why?
 Because your left brain’s verbal language is limited in its vocabulary, leaving your true emotions literally unexpressed.
 To access and release your real feelings, you have to use the right brain’s language of imagery… through artwork.
 Open your mind to this and you will find much comfort in your artwork.

 One other artistic outlet you might find comfort in… do you like to take pictures?
 Explore photographic options for grief expression.
 This activity can be enormously comforting and provide an interesting diversion for your grief.

 Keep an open mind, have fun with this, and explore your own creativity and soul.
-You will not regret the "quality time" you spent in this most noble endeavor.
+You will not regret the “quality time” you spent in this noblest endeavor.